Storm Damage 911 Storm restoration, matched fast

 Clinton County, IL

-Storm restoration in Germantown
+Storm damage restoration in Germantown

 Tucked into the rolling cropland of Clinton County in southwestern Illinois, the village of Germantown is a tight-knit community of around 1,300 that sits well within the NWS St. Louis warning footprint - one of the Midwest's most active severe-weather zones.
 Clinton County carries decades of documented tornado history, including catastrophic historical F4 and F3 events at New Baden, plus recurrent softball-size hail outbreaks, straight-line winds from squall lines tracking northeast out of Missouri, and periodic Kaskaskia River flooding around Carlyle after significant rainfall.
 Ice storms and heavy snow add a winter chapter to that damage calendar.
 Storm Damage 911 connects Germantown homeowners with vetted, licensed local contractors for a free storm-damage assessment.